 - SaaS app for landlords

 I had all of these projects that I was giving a little of my time to.
 I wanted to build and launch With Jack, but I wasn’t putting 100% into it.

 I thought I was, but in hindsight I was giving 5% to one project, 20% to another etc. What did this leave for With Jack?

 I was good at dreaming up ideas and executing on them.
 I thought this was something to be proud of, but now I realise it was holding me back.
 We all have a limit of time, energy and focus.
 Having so many projects meant spreading myself thin.

-I was owner of a bunch of half-baked projects or inactive domains that never had the commitment they need to become great projects.
+I was the owner of a bunch of half-baked projects or inactive domains that never had the commitment they needed to become great projects.